LOOKING FOR A GREAT RURAL LIFE? Let Me Show You Manitoulin Island, Canada

 The first part of the 1980s left me feeling desperate.
 That’s what happened when, after several years of methodical searching, I was giving up hope of ever finding the kind of rural place I wanted to live in.
 I’d grown up in the suburbs of Canada’s largest city and thought it would be easy to find a nice rural area with the right kind of surroundings.
 It wasn’t.
 Have you ever thought you’d like to live in an authentically rural place?
 Have you taken this idea seriously enough to start looking.
 If you have, I’ve got some experiences to share and a suggestion to make.
 It took me four years to discover what I’m happy I found.

 Back when I was still looking for a rural place to call home, my idea of a great spot is the same as it is now.
 A blend of farmland, forest, clean lakes and complete freedom from the financial influence of a city were my requirements, but years of searching left me feeling very far from the bullseye.
 Most areas were too expensive.
 Other areas were too close to cities so weren’t really rural in culture at all.
 Other places had too much farming and not enough forest and clean water.
 Still other places had too little agriculture or none at all.
 In the end I found a place that has proven to be all I’d hope and more.
-I’ve been here for 36 years now and I’m telling you about my experiences for two reasons.
+I’ve been here for 35+ years now and I’m telling you about my experiences for two reasons.
 First, I’d like to offer you the kind of help I never had.
 I can offer you insights on making a rural life for yourself that would be difficult or impossible to get any other way.
 And second, the rural place I have in mind has a lot of potential for more energetic, visionary self-starters with business ideas to put into practice.
 In fact, we could use a few more of the right kind of people here.

 Why Manitoulin is Easy to Like

-Manitoulin Island, Ontario, Canada is the rural place where my wife and I chose to build a life and raise a family, and the more time goes on the more precious I realize this place is.
+Manitoulin Island, Ontario, Canada, is the rural place where my wife and I chose to build a life and raise a family, and the more time goes on the more precious I realize this place is.
 It’s nestled along the north shore of Lake Huron in Ontario, Canada and is one of the most geographically diverse rural spots you’ll find anywhere.
 It’s a place of forest, farmland, clean inland lakes and ocean-like shore along the Lake Huron coastline.
-More than one person has described Manitoulin as “forever on the fringe”, and for folks who’ve had enough of life at the centre of the urban universe, this authentically-rural place is a God-send.
+More than one person has described Manitoulin as “forever on the fringe”, and for folks who’ve had enough of life at the centre of the urban universe, this authentically-rural place is a Godsend.
 Although residents here consider themselves northerners, the landscape and climate is more like southern Ontario.
 Even though Manitoulin borders the granite rocks and white pines of the Canadian Shield, it’s a limestone island, forested with a mix of cedar, poplar, spruce, hard maple, red oak and beech.
 Cultivated and wild apples grow easily here, offering worm-free autumn harvests without spray.

 Manitoulin’s century-old agricultural heritage does a lot to lend a character of settlement to the land.
 Three-generation family beef farms are common enough to be ordinary.
 Several small, full-service towns show what rural life can be like when the nearest Walmart is three hours drive away.
-Where else but in Gore Bay, Manitoulin’s seat of government and the town where we usually shop, could you find a community of 900 people that boasts two pharmacies, a new car dealership, a modern grocery store, the district courthouse, an elementary school, nursing home, doctor/dentist’s clinic, a modern ambulance base, a complete library, summer theatre, a hair salon, curling and skating rinks, a golf course, and the head office of Manitoulin Transport, one of the ten largest highway carriers in North America.
+Where else but in Gore Bay, Manitoulin’s seat of government and the town where we usually shop, could you find a community of 900 people that boasts two pharmacies, a new car dealership, a modern grocery store, the district courthouse, an elementary school, nursing home, doctor/dentist’s clinic, a modern ambulance base, a complete library, summer theatre, a couple of hair salons, curling and skating rinks, a golf course, and the head office of Manitoulin Transport, one of the ten largest highway carriers in North America.
 A vibrant commercial fishery also means that stores everywhere sell fresh-caught and smoked local fish.
 The wild salmon that run up Island rivers in October make you think you’re looking at a west coast salmon river.

 This is Bridal Veil Falls in a little western Manitoulin town called Kagawong.
 Every fall salmon as long as baseball bats migrate up this river to spawn.
 You can get some great hamburgers and exquisite chocolates within easy walking distance of this spot.